Quick overview

 Employer’s transport allowance

 The transport allowance can take several forms.
 It can be in the form of group transport provided directly by the employer, public transport tickets or reimbursement of fuel consumption.
 In some cases, the employee may also receive a commuting allowance from the employment office.
-For example, jobseekers who have been registered with the employment office for more than 5 months and have obtained a job that is outside their municipality of residence may be eligible.
+For example, jobseekers who have been registered with the labour office for more than 5 months and have obtained a job that is outside their municipality of residence may be eligible.

 Employee shares